 Weather wreaking havoc on presidential candidate schedules ahead of Iowa caucuses

-DES MOINES, Iowa (CBS) -- Just over 24 hours from the start of the Iowa caucuses--the official start of election season--weather is playing havoc with candidates' schedules in the home stretch.
+DES MOINES, Iowa (CBS) -- Just over 24 hours from the start of the Iowa caucuses--the official start of election season--weather is wreaking havoc with candidates' schedules in the home stretch.

 It is expected to be the coldest caucus in Iowa history with temperatures about 20 degrees below 0 at caucus time.